 Mosh is a replacement for SSH.
 It's more robust and responsive, especially over Wi-Fi, cellular, and long-distance links.

-Mosh is free software, available for GNU/Linux, BSD, macOS, Solaris, Android, and Chrome.
-An iOS version is in testing.
+Mosh is free software, available for GNU/Linux, BSD, macOS, Solaris, Android, Chrome, and iOS.

 Mosh automatically roams as you move between Internet connections.
 Use Wi-Fi on the train, Ethernet in a hotel, and LTE on a beach: you'll stay logged in.
 Most network programs lose their connections after roaming, including SSH and Web apps like Gmail.
 Mosh is different.

 With Mosh, you can put your laptop to sleep and wake it up later, keeping your connection intact.
 If your Internet connection drops, Mosh will warn you — but the connection resumes when network service comes back.